When you're a freelance scopist or transcriptionist, you need to be able to clearly hear…

 A. My program offers both general transcription training and legal transcription training.
 We also give you a certificate when you complete our course or courses.
 You can view the online course syllabi at the website.

 In short, we take them from the very beginning of explaining what transcription is, the equipment needed, typing and punctuation drills, practice dictations of all sorts (there’s a LOT of practice in my courses) and finally, after passing the final exam, training in marketing transcription services and obtaining work is provided.

 In fact, we’ve recently upgraded both our general and our legal transcription training programs.
 People can still choose the basic training to learn either legal transcription or both legal and general transcription.
 They now also have the option to choose a total package where they learn both types of transcription plus receive everything they need in order to start working as a transcriptionist plus lifetime support.

 Specifically, the upgrade includes everything in the basic training plus:

 - equipment (a transcription bundle including software, headset, and a foot pedal)

 - lifetime access to live one-on-one coaching with our team

 - a done-for-you professionally designed website (using the Transcriptionist Pro theme) + email support from our developer (upon passing the final exam)

-How long does it take to complete the Transcribe Anywhere program?
+Q. How long does it take to complete the Transcribe Anywhere course?